2 Meanings

 A feeling nearing order when I'm pressing down the chords."

-And he plays
+And he plays,

-But what'll it take to make my life sound like that.
+And it swells and breaks, but what'll it take to make my life sound like that.

 And brings a fever, a dream of sweat and ecstasy.